Home > Travel Professionals > Group Tours > Itineraries > Group > Rocky Mountain National Parks Tour

 The Big Hole Battlefield National Monument, near Wisdom, is the site of the 1877 battle between Colonel John Gibbon's troops and Chief Joseph's Nez Perce Indians.
 One of Montana's three units of the Nez Perce National Historic Park, the Big Hole Battlefield features a visitor center, museum and battlefield tours.
 Overnight in Butte.

-Glacier National Park, in the northwest corner of Montana, features the spectacular 88.5 KM Going-To-The-Sun Road and more than 1,126 KM of foot and horse trails.
+Glacier National Park, in the northwest corner of Montana, features the spectacular 55-mile (88.5-km) Going-To-The-Sun Road and more than 699 miles (1,126 km) of foot and horse trails.
 Stunning mountains, abundant wildlife and crystal lakes are the jewels of this park.
 Overnight in Glacier or Flathead Valley.

 Near Spalding, the Nez Perce National Historic Park brings alive the history of the Nez Perce Indians that reside here.
 Overnight in Lewiston.